ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

 One of the lesser known solutions for building your online store is using one of the many static-site generators out there like the GitHub Pages favorite, [Jekyll](https://jekyllrb.com/).

 Using a static-site generator brings many advantages over heavier solutions like WordPress.
-For one, developing a static site is generally much faster than having to deal with many plugins, endless configuration of themes, databases, et cetera...
-This results in a quicker turnaround and faster time to market.
+For one, developing a static site is generally much faster than having to deal with many plugins, endless configuration of themes, databases, etc. This results in a quicker turnaround and faster time to market.

 But this raises the question, since there are no plugins or ways to interact with the server, how does one integrate an online payments solution on a static platform?
 Thankfully, there's a new breed of integrated payment companies like [Snipcart](https://snipcart.com/) and [Stripe](https://stripe.com/) that provide all you'll need to make your own store.